Connie Champagne: Career

 Champagne was born and raised in Roseville, California.
 She got her start at 9 years old singing with Bob Ringwald (father of film star Molly Ringwald) at the Placer County Fair.
-Despite a chaotic and sometimes painful childhood, her grandfather, former Detroit Lions football star Ernie Caddel encouraged her to pursue singing and acting as a career.
-After early attempts at singing with local rock bands, including 'The Innocents' with Ric Walz-Smith and featuring then boyfriend, Eric Martin, vocalist of the band, Mr Big.
+Despite Champagne's chaotic and sometimes painful childhood, her grandfather, former Detroit Lions football star Ernie Caddel, encouraged her to pursue singing and acting as a career.
+Her early attempts at singing were with local rock bands, including 'The Innocents' with Ric Walz-Smith and her then boyfriend Eric Martin, vocalist of the band Mr Big.
 In Sacramento, Connie starred in a summer music workshop production of Jesus Christ Superstar with Eric Martin.
 She starred in the role of Mary Magdalene as Kelly Brock.
-Champagne spent the early 80s as a vocalist for avant garde rock group Clocks of Paradise which featured Michael Belfer of The Sleepers, Mark Isham, Brian MacLeod, and Benjamin Bossi from Romeo Void, which led her to a stint is as a back-up for singer for Debora Iyall, and eventually Romeo Void.
+Champagne spent the early 80s as a vocalist for avant garde rock group Clocks of Paradise which featured Michael Belfer of The Sleepers, Mark Isham, Brian MacLeod, and Benjamin Bossi from Romeo Void, which led her to a stint as a back-up singer for Debora Iyall, and eventually Romeo Void.
 She toured extensively with Iyall, including tours with Cyndi Lauper and Jim Carroll.

-Champagne switched gears and decided to study acting, landing her first role at the San Francisco's Magic Theater, in a play "Love In the 3rd Degree”, written by noted actress O-Lan Jones.
-After performances at Theater on the Square, Climate Theater, and Theater Artaud, Champagne decided to study acting formally and earned her MFA from the American Conservatory Theater, where she also taught acting to youth for a number of years.
-During this time met former Cockette Scrumbly Koldewyn and the 2 formed the neo-cabaret group “Connie Champagne and her Tiny Bubbles,” which won numerous accolades include the SF Wammie Award for Outstanding Cabaret Performer.
+Champagne then switched gears and decided to study acting, landing her first role at San Francisco's Magic Theatre in a play titled Love In the 3rd Degree, written by noted actress O-Lan Jones.
+After performances at Theatre on the Square, Climate Theater, and Theatre Artaud, Champagne decided to study acting formally and earned her MFA from the American Conservatory Theater, where she also taught acting to youth for a number of years.
+During this time, Champagne met former Cockette Scrumbly Koldewyn, and the two formed the neo-cabaret group Connie Champagne and her Tiny Bubbles, which won numerous accolades including the SF Wammie Award for Outstanding Cabaret Performer.
 She also graduated from Mills College with a BA in Theater Arts.
-Champagne was originally named “Kelly Brock,” but the nickname “Champagne” stuck and is now her legal name.
-Prior to Champagne's irreverent approach to the “Great American Songbook,” cabaret artists primarily stuck to one genre, and Champagne “broke the rules.”
-Champagne's unique repertoire incorporated more modern songs written by artists such as Bob Dylan, David Bowie, Lou Reed, and Patti Smith and has since been emulated by many artists who came later including Justin Bond and Paula West.
-In the 1990s she recorded and toured with swing pioneers The New Morty Show, featuring band leader Morty Okin and singer Vise Grip including a 1-year engagement at the New York New York Hotel in Las Vegas, celebrating the music of Keely Smith and Louis Prima, Anita O’Day, and Louis Jordan.
+Champagne was originally named Kelly Brock, but the nickname “Champagne” stuck and is now her legal name.
+Prior to Champagne's irreverent approach to the Great American Songbook, cabaret artists primarily stuck to one genre, and Champagne “broke the rules.”
+Champagne's unique repertoire incorporated more modern songs written by artists such as Bob Dylan, David Bowie, Lou Reed, and Patti Smith and has since been emulated by many artists who came later, including Justin Bond and Paula West.
+In the 1990s she recorded and toured with swing pioneers The New Morty Show, featuring band leader Morty Okin and singer Vise Grip including a one-year engagement at the New York New York Hotel in Las Vegas, celebrating the music of Keely Smith and Louis Prima, Anita O’Day, and Louis Jordan.
 She still sings occasionally with the group.